spacechase0/StardewValleyMods/SpaceCore/docs/README.md

         * `GiftableToNpcDisallowList` - A dictionary of NPC names to messages that should show when you try to gift the item to them, instead of them receiving the gift.
         * `GiftableToNpcAllowList` - A dictionary of NPC names to `true` for if you want that NPC allowed.
 If set, any NPCs not listed here will not be able to receive the gift, and instead will show the message from the folowing field.
         * `GiftedToNotOnAllowListMessage` - The message to show for when the item is gifted to someone not on the allow list.
 Required if `GiftableToNpcAllowList` is set.
 (The disallow list is checked first, so you can still allow specific responses by certain NPCs.)
+    * Crops - These are in `spacechase0.SpaceCore/CropExtensionData`
+        * `YieldOverrides` - A little complex, but you can override each crop phase's harvestability with experience gained, the new phase it goes to, and the drops it has (including conditional drops).
+Example [here](https://gist.github.com/spacechase0/79f95bcd46160da9e52f5bc0c71329f4).
     * Weapons - Stored in the `CustomFields` on the weapon data asset object:
         * `CanBeTrashed` - true/false, also prevents dropping, default true
     * Furniture - Stored in the asset `"spacechase0.SpaceCore/FurnitureExtensionData"`, which is a dictionary with the key being the furniture ID, and the value being an object containing the following fields: